dlang-community/D-Scanner/README.md

 DScanner is a tool for analyzing D source code

 ### Building and installing
+First make sure that you have all the source code.
+Run ```git submodule update --init --recursive``` after cloning the project.

 To build DScanner, run ```make``` (or the build.bat file on Windows).
 The build time can be rather long with the -inline flag on front-end versions older than 2.066, so you may wish to remove it from the build script.
 The